 Game Shooting Lessons

 A Licence to Kill Game is no longer needed in any part of the United Kingdom.
 However, in Northern Ireland a separate approval from the local police is necessary; this may take some weeks to arrange.
-It is sensible to have plenty of public liability insurance cover; most shooting people have this as a membership benefit from GunsOnPegs or the British Association for Shooting and Conservation (BASC), the Clay Pigeon Shooting Association or the Countryside Alliance.
+You must have public liability insurance which is available through GunsOnPegs by clicking here.
 As you will be taking your gun outside its normal zone it would be wise to have your Shotgun Certificate with you or at least a photocopy of it.

 Although it is not banned, it is considered extremely bad form to shoot with anything other than a side by side or an over and under double barrled shotgun on a Pheasant or Partridge day.

 Be sure that you arrive on time.
 Being early may disrupt some moves involving the shoot host and the keeper; being late will cause everyone delay and annoyance.
 When you arrive greet the host, fellow Guns and anyone else you meet; don’t be shy.
 Use any spare time on arrival to get ready; put on your coat and boots, put your shotgun in its sleeve and arrange your cartridges.
 It is handy to have at least as many cartridges as you will need for a drive about you either in your coat pocket or on a belt, in case your cartridge bag is left in a vehicle.